-When windscreen washer fluid is needed, be sure to read the manufacturer's instructions before use.
-If operating the vehicle in an area where the temperature may fall below freezing, use a fluid that has sufficient protection against freezing.
+When adding windscreen washer fluid to the vehicle, be sure to read the manufacturer instructions before use.
+If you will be operating your vehicle in an area where the temperature may fall below freezing, use a fluid that has sufficient protection against freezing.